 What Are My Phone Storage Options?

-You have several options concerning your phone’s storage capacity.
-With an intangible measurement like gigabytes, it can be difficult to know how much storage to get for your phone.
-Here is a breakdown of what your options are and what you will get out of each one.
+You have a few options concerning your phone’s storage capacity.
+With an intangible measurement like gigabytes, it can be hard to know how much storage to get for your phone.
+Here is an overview of what your options are and what you’ll get out of each one.

 What Takes up My Phone Storage?

-We know that apps, messages, photos, videos and various other types of data take up space on a phone.
-There are also other factors you should consider that you may not have thought about in the past.
+We know that apps, messages, photos, videos and other types of data take up space on a phone.
+There are also other things you should know about that you might not have thought about in the past.

 Your screen resolution takes up space on your phone.
-If you’re looking to purchase a phone with incredibly high resolution, you may want to invest in more storage.
+If you’re looking to buy a phone with very high resolution, you might want to invest in more storage.

 If you are into playing video games on your phone, that alone should cause you to invest in more storage.
-You should also keep in mind that your game’s graphics quality will be affected by the amount of storage you have available.
+Remember that your game’s graphics quality can also be affected by the amount of storage available on your device.

-Using your email on your phone can also take require considerable storage, especially if many emails you send and receive hold attachments.
+Using your email on your phone can also need storage, and that’s also the case if emails you send and receive hold attachments.

-Here are specific breakdowns of how much storage certain tasks take up.
+Here are breakdowns of how much storage tasks take up.

 Photos

-On iPhones, you can turn on a setting that says “Optimize iPhone Storage,” which will save your full-size media to the cloud and replace it on your device with optimized versions.
-Using this feature will save internal storage space on your phone.
+On iPhones, you can turn on a setting called “Optimize iPhone Storage,” which will save your full-size media to iCloud and replace it on your device with smaller, optimized versions.
+Using this feature can cut back on how much internal storage your photo library occupies.

 Videos